 Gamification in education has been around for quite some time.
 Adding game elements to learning tasks makes them more fun and engaging for students of all ages.
 But you might be surprised to learn how easy it is to gamify the learning process, making lessons more fun for students and teachers alike.
 It can be as simple as adding scoring, competitive elements, or a little bit of EdTech.

 Here are 6 easy tips to gamify your classroom and improve student outcomes.
+Or learn more about EdTech here.

 Can education be fun?
 The gamification of education is taking schoolwork and turning it into entertainment.